··

 Costume Guidelines

 Knox Pop Con is a family-friendly, all-ages event.
 Costumes must cover the body appropriately — think PG-13 as a guideline.
 Sheer or see-through materials need a solid layer underneath.
 Excessively revealing costumes may be asked to add a cover layer.
 Body paint alone does not count as clothing.
 When in doubt, add a layer.
 The convention staff reserves the right to ask attendees to modify costumes that do not meet the policy.
+Cosplay is not consent — read our full Anti-Harassment Policy.

 Bag Check & Large Props